wireapp/brand/text/glossary/index.md

 {: #guest-room} guest room
 : A secure group conversation that people outside of a team can join by invitation without downloading anything or creating an account.
 Guests without a Wire account have access for 24 hours, or until the room creator removes them. _(Paid plans only.)_

+{: #group-call} group call
+: Generic term for audio and video calls in group conversations.
+Use when space is tight or when the audience may be either business or personal users.
+In a business context, use [conference call](#conference-call) or [video conference](#video-conference).

 {: #hang-up} hang up
 : End an ongoing voice or video call.